silentwhaleluo/Database-Notes/SQL.md

 ALTER TABLE sales
 ADD CONSTRAINT fk_sales_clinet FOREIGN KEY (clientID) REFERENCES client(clientID)
 ```
 - DROP
+To remove an existing DB object from the database
 ```sql
 ALTER TABLE client
 DROP CONSTRAINT FK_Sales_Clinet
 ```
 <a id="selectinto"></a>
 - SELECT INTO
+	- Developer can use this 1 command to create and load data from existing table/tables into 1 table.
+	- With a change in the properties of DB this command works as a BULK OPERATION, that means it minimizes logging and improves data loading process
 	- DDL commonly to create a table and optional data entry to it
-	- copies data from existing tables and can insert them to newly created table in the same syntax.
-	- Can copy across databases with 3 part naming: DB.SCHEMA.OBJECT
 	- Can derive new columns and change columns names

+	- Can only copy 3 properties: data type, NULL-Ability, IDENTITY (if source table have those properties)
 	- [Different between SELECT INTO and INSERT INTO](#dsi)
 	 (4 part naming: LinkedServer.DB.SHEMA.OBJECT)
 	 ```sql